grant-nations/machine_learning_fall_23/README.md

 5. **Follow the Output**

-   The script will start executing and you will see output indicating which Python scripts are being run.
-The scripts display the training and testing errors from each decision tree.
+   The script will start executing and you will see output indicating which homework problem number a script is is being run for.

 6. **Completion**